AppMetrics/AppMetrics/README.md

 **Ported from [Metrics.NET](https://github.com/etishor/Metrics.NET)**

 App Metrics is a significant redesign and .NET Standard port of the [Metrics.NET](https://github.com/etishor/Metrics.NET) library, which is a port of the Java [Metrics](https://github.com/dropwizard/metrics) library.
 This library for now includes the original [sampling code](https://github.com/etishor/Metrics.NET/tree/master/Src/Metrics/Sampling) written by Metrics.NET.

 Metrics.NET features that have been removed for now are the following:

 1. Visualization, I believe most will be using something like Grafana to visualize their metrics
 2. Remote Metrics
 3. Performance counters as they are windows specific

-4. The Graphite, InfluxDB and Elasticsearch reporters, which can be re-written as an App Metrics Report Provider
+App Metrics includes addition features to Metrics.NET, see the [docs](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html) for details.

 Why another .NET port?
 The main reason for porting Metrics.NET was to have it run on .NET Standard.
 Intially I refactored Metrics.NET stripping out features which required a fairly large refactor such as visualization, however the maintainers did not see .NET Standard or Core a priority at the time.